 Female incontinence types

-There are three main types of female incontinence:
+There are five main types of female incontinence:

-- Stress incontinence: Stress incontinence occurs when an external pressure or force like a sneeze, cough or laugh puts pressure on an already weakened bladder and surrounding muscles, forcing urine to leak out.
-Generally, this variety of female incontinence only results in small leakages, although, depending on your level of activity, these leaks may be more frequent.
-Stress incontinence is the most prevalent form of incontinence affecting women.
+- Stress incontinence: Stress incontinence occurs when a sneeze, cough or laugh puts extra pressure on your weakened pelvic floor muscles, forcing small amounts of urine to leak out.
+Stress incontinence is a very common form of incontinence that affects women.

-- Urge incontinence: This is when the urge to go to the toilet is so sudden and powerful that it often allows you very little time to get to the bathroom.
-As a result, urine leakage may occur.
-This kind of female incontinence is also known as an overactive bladder.
+- Urge incontinence: This is when the urge to go to the toilet is so sudden and powerful that it gives you very little time to get to the bathroom.

-Your doctor may carry out a variety of tests to determine if you have incontinence, and if so, what variety of female incontinence you have.
-One of the things your doctor may ask you to do is keep a bladder diary that details how often you go to the toilet and how much urine you expel on each visit.
-Analysis of your urine may also be carried out to ascertain if you have any urinary tract infections.
+Your doctor may carry out a variety of tests to determine what type of incontinence you have.
+One of the things your doctor will do is test your urine to check if your symptoms are caused by a urinary tract infection.
+They will also ask you to keep a 3-day bladder diary that details the amount of fluids you drink, how often you go to the toilet and how much urine you pass on each visit.
+You can download a bladder diary by clicking on the link, Treatments of Incontinence.

 Female incontinence causes

-During childbirth, pushing a baby through the birth canal places all sorts of stretching pressures on most of the pelvic organs.
+During childbirth, pushing a baby through the birth canal places all sorts of stretching pressures on your pelvic muscles.
 Some women seem to be able to withstand this stretching better than others.

-- UTIs and bladder infections, constipation and medication side effects are some of the most readily treated causes of short-term incontinence.
-Following a visit to your doctor, relief is usually quick.
+- Urinary Tract Infections (UTI) constipation and side effects from some medications.
+These are some of the most readily treated causes of incontinence.
+A visit to your doctor often provided very quick, relief.

 It’s important to understand that incontinence is not an inevitable part of aging, nor is it necessary to accept long-term incontinence after bearing a child.
-In many cases, it can be cured, and it can always be managed.
+In many cases, urinary incontinence can be cured, and can always be better managed.

 Find out more about incontinence causes.